You are here

 Dental pulp disease involves inflammation / infection of the soft inner part of the tooth.
 It is this condition for which root canal treatment is required.
 The adjacent apex of a tooth may also be involved.

-This requires an opinion from dentist or copies of the contemporary dental records.
+Diagnosis requires an opinion from a dentist or copies of contemporary dental records.

 Additional diagnoses covered by SOP

 - Apical abscess or endodontic abscess or dentoalveolar abscess.

 - Apical cyst